Article I – Democracy

 F. Recognize the importance of political education.

-G. Enact ranked choice voting to decide elections for executive offices and a form of proportional representation to decide elections for legislative bodies.
+G. Enact ranked-choice voting to decide elections for single executive offices and proportional representation for state and local legislatures.
+Promote these voting reforms at the national level.

 H. Establish an independent, nonpartisan election commission for fair debates.

 I. Allow fair participation in debates for all candidates with ballot access.

 J. Mandate free and equal broadcast time on all television and radio stations.

 K. Reasonably ease ballot access laws for minor political party and independent candidates.

 L. Require all state-level candidates to release their recent tax returns to the public.

 M. Make Election Day a state holiday and advocate for it to be a Federal holiday.

 N. Allow citizens to petition the Board of Canvassers to propose referendums in Rhode Island.